Glasgow is such a spectacular city, being the largest in Scotland and one of the top five largest in the UK.

 8.)
 Bring some cash to the Barras

 Situated in the East End of Glasgow, The Barras (Scottish for the Barrows) is a refreshingly different market with prices so cheap it’s almost a steal.
-From fruit and veges to kilts, antiques and books you can find almost anything there.
+From fruit and veggies to kilts, antiques and books you can find almost anything there.

 9.)
-Relax in the nature
+Chill in the parks

 There’s beautiful parks, lots of trees and the Kelvin walkway, a lush and quiet oasis that lets you forget you’re still in the city.

 10.)
-Expand your trip out of town
+Expand your trip

 After you explored every last corner of the city, head out to the countryside.
 If you’re a mountain biker or enjoy hiking, you don’t have to go far – Glasgow is surrounded by mountains and lochs with trails and secret spots just waiting to be discovered.

 11.)
 Join A Santa Dash

 This event consists of thousands upon thousands of Father Christmas’s running around Glasgow – why not get into the spirit, join in and raise money for charity too.